 Each of the three gateway strategies (Atlantic, Ontario-Quebec, and Asia-Pacific) is intended to be an integrated package of policy and long-term infrastructure investment to advance Canada’s strategic advantage for logistics and economic development.
 Execution of each strategy has explicit steps including:

 - Infrastructure — Through examining the current and expected demands and capacity upon key facilities in the transportation network, the country and provinces are determining where to make key investments.
-This includes identifying and eliminating critical barriers
+This includes identifying and eliminating critical barriers to flow.

 - Promotion and marketing — By understanding how markets are changing, the country is developing plans for marketing and trade missions to specific industries around the globe.